jiangnanhugo/ASD-ODE/baselines/SPL/README.md

 :

-# Monte Carlo Tree Search for Symbolic Regression and Adapation to Control Variable Experimentation
+# Monte Carlo Tree Search for Symbolic Regression

 THe MCTS baseline is modified from paper: SymbolicPhysicsLearner